 To complete the requirements for the program, students must:

-- Practicum II: Practicum Placement (EPID 887): the practicum opportunity, offered in the Spring/Summer of year 1, will provide students with an opportunity to apply the knowledge, attitudes, and skills acquired from their coursework, in a supervised public health setting.
-This placement will all students to work as part of an interdisciplinary public health team in a substantive area that is of interest to them and of importance to the sponsoring public health organization.
+- Practicum II: Practicum Placement (EPID 887): the practicum opportunity, offered in the Spring/Summer of year 1, will provide students with an opportunity to apply the knowledge, attitudes, and skills acquired from their coursework in a supervised public health setting.
+Students work as part of an interdisciplinary public health team in a substantive area that is of interest to them and of importance to the sponsoring public health organization.

 - Complete the Human Research Ethics (CORE) online tutorial (SGS 804) and the Accessible Customer Service (AODA 800) online tutorial prior to beginning Practicum II.